isomerpages/nparks-gardening/_digital-tools/Soil Calculator.md

 description: ""
 ---
 To calculate:
-- The volume of your planter
-- The amount of soil required
+- The amount of soil required for the planter
 - The cost of the required soil (for budgeting)

 <img src="/images/Digital%20Tools/planter_diagram_lwd1.png">